cmndrsn/mer-quality/content/survey-items.md

 -   What is the stimulus length (median)?
 -   What is the number of annotators (if raw data given)?
 -   What are the data domains (e.g., annotations, audio, lyrics, features, videos, movement, tags, etc.)?
+-   Is test data publicly available?
+-   Does the study use direct or indirect annotation methods?
+Direct annotation methods comprise participants ratings, whereas indirect methods include web scraping labels or algorithmic judgments.
+-   What annotation framework is used? (affective circumplex, affect quadrants, basic emotions, aesthetic emotions, other).
+-   Have the authors applied baseline models to this dataset?

 ### Intrinsic